imma-cx/CPPinCfilesJSON/README.md

 From Log to JSON - create a JSON file from Log

 Next goals:
 - Finish the implementation in the file path to match the JSON standards;
+  - DONE
 - Replace the following Strings in a JSON template file with the results from file name and paths - downloadable file;
   - STRINGPATHTOREPLACE;
   - STRINGFILETOREPLACE.
+    -DONE
 - Add the option for manually input the parsing error that script will find the file name and path.

 Future goals: